yannikbauer/hollywood_movies_03/README.md

 ### Munich movie stimulus structure

 The Munich movies are based directly on the high-res movies from Houston.
 The movie frame rate is 30 Hz and each scene is 5 s long, resulting in 150 frames per scene.
-Like in Houston and Tübingen, the image frames are preprocessed via histogram equalization (over the entire set of frames incl test and training in one set).
+Unlike in Houston and Tübingen, the image frames are NOT preprocessed via histogram equalization anymore in version 3.

 Some basic parameters:
 - do_resize = True # resize source images or not
 - frame_shape_res = [512, 288] #[256, 144]# shape of resized frame, used only if resizing frames
-- frame_shape = [424, 264] #[212, 132]# shape of output frames (may be crops from resampled frame, but not larger)
+- frame_shape = [424, 264] # shape of output frames (may be crops from resampled frame, but not larger)
-- pix_per_deg = 4 # pixels per degree: 4 in retina experiments; 2 in Houston
+- pix_per_deg = 8 # pixels per degree: 8 in retina experiments; 4 in Houston
 - total_dur = 30 # desired total movie sequence duration (min)
 - scene_dur = 5 # scene duration (s)
 - fps = 30 # framerate of original and output movies (frames per second) -> 150 fpscene